-The International Bachelor in Cultural Anthropology and Development Sociology challenges you to explore different cultural practices by entering the mindsets of different people.
-You will be stimulated to delve deeper into areas that fascinate you, varying from climate change to racism and from homelessness to child labour.
+Our international bachelor's programme in Cultural Anthropology and Development Sociology challenges you to explore cultural diversity by seeing the world through other people’s eyes.
+You will be challenged to dive deep into topics that move you, from climate change to racism, homelessness, or child labour, to name but a few.

-If you choose the International Bachelor in Cultural Anthropology and Development Sociology at Leiden you will:
+Choose our international bachelor's programme in Cultural Anthropology and Development Sociology at Leiden and you will:

 - Explore the impact of diversity, digitalisation, and sustainability on people's daily lives;